aCastilloNL/AC-Portfolio/README.md

-# Alfred Castillo's Full Stack Developer Portfolio
+# Alfred Castillo's Web Developer Portfolio

 Created in March over a one-month span with the following technologies and packages: